andrasq/node-qfifo/README.md

 qfifo
 =====

-Quick file-based fifo to buffer newline terminated string data.
+Quick file-based fifo to buffer newline terminated string data, designed to be a very low overhead, very fast local journal that can both quickly persist large volumes of data and efficiently feed the ingest process that consumes it.

-## Features
+## Highlights

 - Simple `open` / `getline` / `putline` / `close` semantics.
 - Synchronous calls, asynchronous file i/o.
-- Efficient batched read and write operations.
+- Efficient batched file reads and writes.
-- Very high throughput, hundreds of megabytes of line data per second.
+- Very high throughput, hundreds of megabytes of data per second.
+- Universally supported, very easy, very fast newline terminated plaintext format.
+- Metadata is optional, and is kept alongside in a separate file.
+Only the consumer might need metadata.
+- No external dependencies.
+- Works with node-v0.6 and up.

 ## Limitations

-- QFifos are inherently single-reader, the reader owns the fifo.
+- QFifos are inherently single-reader, the consuming process owns the fifo.
-- Concurrent writes are not supported (file locking is missing from nodejs).
-  This differs from the quicklib Quick_Fifo_File that QFifo was based on.
+- Single-writer, concurrent writes are not supported.
+(File locking is missing from nodejs, so this incarnation differs from quicklib Quick_Fifo_File that it was based on.)

 Api